 Next: Will she have to give up this valuable piece of her identity?

 Goodbye U.S. citizenship?

-Her career won’t be the only thing Markle is expected to give up once she weds her prince.
-She will also be turning in her U.S. passport for one that says U.K. (at least until Brexit happens).
-Since the royal couple will be living in London, it makes sense that she would go through the process of becoming a full U.K. citizen.
+Her career isn’t the only thing Markle was expected to give up now that she’s a royal.
+She will also be turning in her U.S. passport for one that says U.K. Since the royal couple lives in London, it makes sense that she would go through the process of becoming a full U.K. citizen.

-It’s too early to say if Markle would have to give up her U.S. citizenship altogether, or if she would be able to remain a dual citizen.
+It’s too early to say if Markle will have to give up her U.S. citizenship altogether, or if she will be able to remain a dual citizen.

 Next: No manual for handling royal life

 If there is one thing that has kept Markle steady on this new journey, it’s Prince Harry.
-However, that doesn’t mean she isn’t experiencing some pre-wedding jitters.
-Unlike her sister-in-law, Duchess Kate Middleton who had a decade to adjust to life as a royal, Markle is getting a crash course in just a few months.
+However, that doesn’t mean she didn’t experience some pre-wedding jitters.
+Unlike her sister-in-law, Duchess Kate Middleton who had a decade to adjust to life as a royal, Markle got a crash course in just a few months.